 Also, clearly mark that they contain books.
 This serves as a warning to anyone lifting the box that it may be rather heavy.
 Clearly marking book boxes is the best way to avoid injury when packing and moving your library.

-7. Remember your emergency reading materials.
+7. Remember your essential reading materials.

 8. Unpacking your books.